jessibreen/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Jessica Breen is a PhD Candidate in Geography at the University of Kentucky.
 Her research interests include digital geographies, urban geography, critical mapping and GIS, and civic engagement.
-She is a fellow with the New Mappings Collabortory and a research assistant for The Food Connection, both at the University of Kentucky.
+She is a fellow with the New Mappings Collaboratory and a research assistant for The Food Connection, both at the University of Kentucky.